Overview

 My image has a lot of white spots where there should be pixels

-Sometimes in display image products, the nodata value is set to 0.
+Sometimes in products of the display radiometric processing level, the nodata value is set to 0.
 At the same time, some very dark pixels are also set to 0.
 This causes this white spot effect.

 My image is too dark or too bright